 Senior Officers' learning and development needs are identified and met through induction programmes and the appraisal system, which includes learning and development target areas.
-All new Members undergo a full internal induction programme and a general 'National Parks' induction is also now mandatory.
+All new Members undergo a full internal induction programme and are actively encouraged to attend a general 'National Parks' induction.